ibrahimsaidhi/SYSC4810-SecurityProject/README.md

 To run the project, clone the repository to a folder.

-Go to the folder you've created and run this command:
+Go to the folder you've created and run this command in a terminal of your choice:

 `$ python Problem4.py`